-Joe Black, a banker, believes good schools lead to prosperous communities.
-Black was born in Newport and graduated from Newport High School.
+Joe Black, vice chair, believes good schools lead to prosperous communities.
+Black, a banker, was born in Newport and graduated from Newport High School.

 He received a bachelor's degree from Arkansas State University and a master of business administration from the University of Arkansas at Little Rock.
 He is president of Capital Partners, a subsidiary of Southern Bancorp, the largest rural development bank in the country.
 Capital Partners helps develop economies and schools in struggling areas.

 "The 21st century economy requires a different educational product than its 20th and 19th century predecessors," Black says.
 "Education is not a static product line, but instead has to be upgraded and tweaked from time to time to meet the needs of the market place."

 Black's previous occupations include being economic development officer for Arkansas State University and an aide to former U.S. Rep. Blanche Lincoln.
 He most recently served on the Arkansas Economic Development Commission and is on the board of Delta LISC, a non-profit provider of affordable housing in the Delta.

 Gov. Mike Beebe appointed Black to the State Board in July 2011.
 His term expires in 2018.

 Black lives in Newport with his wife, P. Darlene Black, who teaches in the gifted and talented program at Newport Elementary School.